 Menopause is the point in time that marks the end of your menstrual cycle.
-It's diagnosed 12 months after your last period, and happens as estrogen and progesterone levels go down.
+It's diagnosed 12 months after your last menstrual period, and happens as oestrogen and progesterone levels go down.
 However, before you reach the 12-month mark, you may experience a host of menopause symptoms, as your body strives to adjust to the hormonal changes you're experiencing.

 When Does the Menopause Start?

 This will be different for everyone.
-However, the NHS states that menopause usually occurs between the ages of 45 and 55, as your oestrogen levels start to decline.
-In the UK, the average age to start is 51, but around one in 100 women experience menopause symptoms before they turn 40.
+However, the NHS states that menopause usually occurs between the ages of 45 and 55, as your oestrogen hormone levels start to decline.
+In the UK, the average age to start is 51, but around one in 100 women experience menopausal symptoms before they turn 40.

-What are the Top 10 Signs of Menopause?
+What are the key symptoms of menopause?

-• Night sweats
+- Night sweats

-• Loss of concentration
+- Loss of concentration

-• Vaginal dryness
+- Vaginal dryness

-• Mood swings
+- Mood swings

-• Itchy skin
+- Itchy and/or dry skin

 - Menstrual cycle changes

-• Reduced sex drive
+- Reduced sex drive